Nonequilibrium steady states in coupled asymmetric and symmetric exclusion processes: Mean-field theory

 \section{Mean-field theory}

-The microscopic dynamics of TASEP is prescribed by the rate equations for every site in the SEP and TASEP lanes, as discussed in Sec.~\ref{model} above.
-These equations are {\em not} closed.
-The MFT approximation entails neglecting the correlation effects and replacing the average of product of the densities by the product of average of densities in the steady states~\cite{blythe}.
+The microscopic dynamics of TASEP is prescribed by the rate equations for every site in the SEP and TASEP lanes.
+The MFT approximation entails neglecting the correlation effects and replacing the average of product of the densities by the product of average of densities in the steady states~\cite{tasep-rev}.
 Although this is an uncontrolled approximation, this has been found to work with high degree of accuracy in the original TASEP problem and its many variants subsequently (see, e.g., Refs.~\cite{frey-lktasep,niladri1,tirtha1} as representative examples); we use the MFT here as a guideline in our analysis below.

 The dynamical equations of motion for $\rho_i$ and $c_i$, the TASEP and SEP densities at site $i$ in the TASEP and SEP lane respectively, are

 It is easy to see that the MFT equations (\ref{beq1}) and (\ref{beq2}) are invariant under the particle-hole symmetry defined above.